Doorways: Plot

 A mysterious feral woman, known only as Cat (Anne Le Guernec), appears in the middle of a motorway, causing some cars to crash.
 She fires a weapon at a truck, which explodes, and she is injured by a fragment of the resulting shrapnel.
 She is taken to a hospital where she is cared for by Dr. Thomas Mason (George Newbern).

 After he finishes work, Thomas visits his girlfriend Laura (Carrie-Anne Moss), with whom he discusses his mysterious new patient.
 Meanwhile, three dark-clad beings and a floating podium (containing a Dark Lord) appear on the motorway at the same location where Cat appeared.

 The next day Thomas discovers Cat has been removed from the hospital and is confronted by FBI Special Agent Trager (Kurtwood Smith), who escorts him to a secret underground lab and holding facility.
 There, Dr. Roth (Max Grodénchik) explains to Thomas that Cat's weapon (the "phut BOOM" gun) and her bracelet (the "geosyncronator") have an unusual mixture of organic and technological properties, and do not appear to have been designed for human hands.
-Thomas is brought to Cat, who is being detained; and he gives her back her bracelet, which allows one of the dark-clad beings, Thane (Robert Knepper) to track her.
+Thomas is taken to Cat, who is being detained; and he gives her back her bracelet, which allows one of the dark-clad beings, Thane (Robert Knepper) to track her.

 Cat escapes the holding facility with Thomas' help, and together the two drive towards a "door" that leads to a parallel universe that is safer for her.
 Cat explains that Thane is chasing her and that, unless they reach the door before it closes, she will be trapped and killed by Thane.

 The two reach the "door" and are confronted by Thane, who kills Trager and several FBI agents who were also tracking them.
 They manage to escape through the "door", just before Thane can catch them, and end up in a world where, 15 years ago, a microbe gene was created to clean up an oil spill, but it ate all petroleum in the world.
 They hitch a ride on a wagon with Jake (Hoyt Axton) and his granddaughter Cissy (Tisha Putman), who give them a ride to the nearest truck stop.
 While at the truck-stop, Cat detects that her pursuers have materialized in this world also and tries to steal Jake and Cissy's horses to escape from them.
 Cat and Thomas are arrested by this world's version of Agent Trager and are held overnight to be escorted to jail in the morning.

 The following day as Thomas and Cat are being escorted to jail by Trager, they hear Jake and Cissy's wagon being attacked by a bike gang, Cat rescues Cissy, but Jake is shot by the bike gang.
 Thomas stabilizes Jake, and arranges with Trager to get Jake transported to a hospital in Denver.
 In Denver, Cat locates their next "door", but they are blocked by Thane and his colleagues, until Trager (once again) sacrifices himself to allow the two to escape to a new adventure.